vikingeducation/scrape_demo/presentation.md

-### Why Scrape
+## Web Scraping Craigslist with Ruby

-This mini-lesson is an introduction to one of the more powerful ways to make the Internet's data bend to your will, using actually pretty minimal coding skills.
+This mini-lesson is an introduction to one of the more powerful ways to make the Internet's data bend to your will, using pretty minimal coding skills.
 All it takes is enough time and patience to figure out what you're going for.

+We'll use an example of a very famous apartment hunting website that rhymes with "Schmaigslist" since it's kind of a pain to go search for apartments manually.
+Wouldn't it be nice to just run a little script that grabbed all the apartments that you wanted (keywords, neighborhood and price point) and added them to a spreadsheet for you?

+We assume a familiarity with HTML markup and the basic building blocks of programming.

+### Our Tools

+First of all, let's see what we're working with here anyway:

-Scraping is for when you want data out of the Web that the Web doesn't feel like formatting your way.
-If you can imagine yourself going to a website, clicking around in a repetitive way, taking annoyingly mechanical notes into a text file or spreadsheet, and ending up with the information you actually want an hour later, scraping is probably the right tool for the job.
+"Scraping" is the act of pulling data from a website programmatically.
+If you find yourself going to a page, clicking around in a repetitive way, taking annoyingly mechanical notes into a text file or spreadsheet, and only ending up with the information you actually want an hour or two later, then scraping is probably the right tool for the job.

-Ruby is a popular scripting language that also underlies the Rails framework, and it has some great scraping tools in its own right.
-We're going to talk about [Mechanize](https://github.com/sparklemotion/mechanize), the Ruby gem (a.k.a. module) that makes scraping the Web very very easy.
+"Ruby" is a popular scripting language that also underlies the Rails framework, and it has some great scraping tools in its own right.

-Let's use an example of a very famous apartment hunting website that rhymes with "Schmaigslist".
-It's kind of a pain to go search for apartments manually.
-Wouldn't it be nice to just run a little script that grabbed all the apartments that you wanted (keywords, neighborhood and price point) and added them to a spreadsheet?

-So let's move on and check out the necessarily tools:
+"[Mechanize](https://github.com/sparklemotion/mechanize)" is the main Ruby gem (aka code library) we'll feature here.
+It makes scraping very easy for you.

-### Setup
+### System Setup

+Let's get a few setup things out of the way to make sure we're all on the same page:

-- First, make sure you have a version of Ruby on your machine (OSX has it by default, you can definitely grab it with apt-get in Ubuntu)
+- First, make sure you have a version of Ruby on your machine (OSX has it by default, you can definitely grab it with `apt-get` in Ubuntu)
 - Make sure you know the basics of Ruby as a scripting language.
 If you're not familiar with it, you can go check out [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html) for the basic syntax.
 If you need more, go check out [Viking Code School's Web Markup and Coding prep course](http://www.vikingcodeschool.com/web-markup-and-coding), which will also give you some extra practice with HTML and CSS if you're weak on those.
+- Go into your command line and type:

+    ```language-bash
+    gem install mechanize
+    gem install pry-byebug
+    ```

-- go into your command line and type `gem install mechanize` and `gem install pry-byebug`. if your console doesn't recognize those commands, type `brew install rubygems` or use your system's package manager to grab the rubygems package
+    If your console doesn't recognize those commands, type `brew install rubygems` or use your system's package manager to grab the rubygems package

-- You also want a browser like Chrome or Firefox which has an extensive set of developer tools for debugging
+- You should also use a browser like Chrome or Firefox which has an extensive set of developer tools for debugging.

 ### Identifying Your Scraping Path

+Okay, we're ready to go.
+Now what?

 Before you write a script to scrape a page, you need to identify the actual path a normal user would take to get the information you're looking for.
 This section will take you through the whole research process to get you ready to write your script.